Filter by Kategorier

 Charming Grasse

-The city has 50,000 inhabitants and provides space for a rather large and very interesting old town – vieille ville, as the French say – with cozy narrow alleys and dark and narrow passages.
+The city has 50,000 inhabitants and gives way to a rather large and very interesting old town – vieille ville, as the French say – with cozy narrow alleys and dark and narrow passages.
+A magnificent place to explore medieval architecture and your own imagination and listen to the charming sound of the many fountains that adorn Grasse’s cobbled squares.

-Place du Cours Honoré-Cresp is a nice and more open breathing space in the old town and a suitable place to end an inspiring walk.
+There are also many small cozy squares with cafés and shops that are frequented by both tourists and locals, mainly descendants of immigrants from the French colonies.
+Place du Cours Honoré-Cresp is a lovely, more open breathing space in the old town and a fitting place to end an inspiring stroll.

-Place du Honoré Cresp
+Place du Cours Honoré-Cresp

-The capital of perfume
+The perfume capital of the world

-The nave of Cathedral Notre-Dame du Puy
+The ship in Notre-Dame du Puy – ©cityxee.com

 Flower festivals in Grasse